Medical Fertility Treatments

 Class I Ovulatory Disorders

 Class I ovulatory disorders are caused by low levels of pituitary hormones and estrogen.
-Women with class I ovulatory disorders generally respond well to pituitary hormone injections.
+Women with class I ovulatory disorders generally respond well to hormone injections.

 Class II Ovulatory Disorders